asigatchov/fast-volleyball-tracking-inference/README.md

 ```
 - **Video (Optional)**: Visualized output with tracked ball path, saved to `output/`.
 - **Pose Data**: JSON files with pose detection results when ball is near players.
+- **Direction Change Data**: Visualization of ball direction changes with pose detection in surrounding frames.

 ## Repository Structure
 ```